Miltonly/Streets/Campbellville Road

 Getting around

-Campbellville Road sits in the rural western edge of Milton, a position that makes the car the primary mode of daily movement.
-The 401 on-ramp at Regional Road 25 is an 18-minute drive, putting Mississauga within 22 minutes and Pearson within 32.
-For Toronto, the Milton GO station is a 19-minute drive; the full trip to Union runs about 79 minutes, a rhythm that suits those who commute a few days a week rather than daily.
-The street itself is quiet, with little through-traffic, but the tradeoff is that nearly every errand requires a drive.
+Campbellville Road sits in the rural northwest of Milton, a position that makes driving the primary mode of movement.
+The 401 at Regional Road 25 is an 18-minute drive, giving access to Mississauga in about 22 minutes and Pearson in 32.
+For Toronto, the GO station is 19 minutes away; the full trip to Union runs around 79 minutes.
+The street itself is quiet, with traffic thinning noticeably past the village core.
+Those who work in Burlington or Oakville will find the drive manageable at 20 and 24 minutes respectively.
+The tradeoff for this rural setting is distance: daily errands require a car, and the nearest grocery is 17 minutes by road.

 Schools and catchment